Skip to main content

 Delineation

-The delineation of stream/river features should adhere to the following rules, describing the boundary limits of the feature, and other delineation rules:
+The delineation of Stream/river features shall adhere to the following rules, describing the boundary limits of the feature, and other delineation rules:

-• is determined by the position of the visible edge of the banks as depicted on the digital elevation model (as of date of lidar collection).
+• Is determined by the position of the visible edge of the banks as depicted on the DEM (as of the lidar collection date).

-• is determined by the location where the conformation of the land and water makes the division obvious, or, if the land and water do not suggest an obvious limit, the limit is where the stream reaches a width of 1 nautical mile (6,076.1 feet or 1.15 statute miles) with no further constrictions.
+• Is determined by the location where the conformation of the land and water makes the division obvious, or, if the land and water do not suggest an obvious limit, the limit is where the stream reaches a width of 1 nautical mile (approximately 2 kilometers) without further constrictions.

 • Other delineation rules

-• In cases of sharp turns of rapidly moving water, where the natural water surface is notably not level bank-to-bank, the water surface will be represented as it exists while maintaining an aesthetic carto- graphic appearance.
+• In cases of sharp turns of rapidly moving water, where the natural water surface is notably not level bank-to-bank, the water surface shall be represented as it exists while maintaining an aesthetic cartographic appearance.

 • The entire water surface edge shall be at or below the immediately surrounding terrain.